epoberezkin/poberezkin.com/posts/2016-09-10-eval-is-evil-but-not-why-you-may-think.md

 ---
-title: Eval is Evil, But Not Why You May Think
+title: Eval is evil, but not why you may think
 author: Evgeny Poberezkin
-tags: javascript
+tags: javascript, coding
 ref: https://medium.com/mail-online/eval-is-evil-but-not-why-you-may-think-25961f9b01bb
 ---